-3. The 3rd door we enter into the Holy Place of worship and intercession.
-We are hidden in Christ and His Righteousness, we are cleansed and covered, ready to serve in intercession.
+3. The 3rd step as we enter the sanctuary, the Holy Place of worship and intercession.
+We are hidden in Christ and His Righteousness, we are cleansed and covered, ready to worship the Lord and serve in intercession.

 As we worship, we wait patiently- those who wait upon the Lord will mount up on wings as eagles.
 He will take us to the place of intercession.
 As we rest in our position as sons and daughters, seated with Him in heavenly places, we trust the Holy Spirit will move us to pray His heart with His Word for cities, states, and nations.
 Petition is praying what we know, intersession is praying what God knows.
 Please note we are not here to pray our personal opinions about politics, the sins of our culture, or call out areas in the church.
 We do not talk to God about the sins of our culture; we address the culture by decreeing and declaring to the culture what God says.
 We don’t pray problems, we pray the promises of God in faith that moves mountains.
 We believe as scripture states we are the army of the Lord so we take a militant stand when praying with boldness, confidence and Holy Spirit power.

 In non-essentials, liberty: The list of non-essentials is as big and wide as the heart of liberty.
 Here we go beyond mere tolerance to acceptance of diversity.
 We need to be able to say that it is not only okay to have variety of worship forms, musical selections, clergy styles, program offerings and service opportunities; it is good and healthy for the life of the church.
 Tolerance is too easy; acceptance is our real challenge.